Security Overview

 What Kentik does with collected data, and where:

 Overview Data is sent via UDP or HTTPS to Kentik’s PaaS offering, and is stored, indexed, and made available via the API and portal.
-Alerts can be configured to run over the data as well.
+Kentik can be configured to generate alerts related to processed data, such as anomalous traffic spikes or poorly performing devices.
+Alerts can be sent over email, webhooks, or via customer-configured integrations as outlined in Integrations.

-Encryption - NetFlow can be sent to a Kentik-provided proxy agent that runs on the customer’s network.
+- NetFlow may be sent to a Kentik-provided proxy agent that sits inside the customer’s network and encrypts data bound for Kentik using TLS 1.2+.

-- All on-disk customer data across all production systems is encrypted to FIPS 140-2 standards.
+- All on-disk customer data across all production systems is encrypted with AES-256, which meets FIPS 140-2 standards.

 top | section